sastejugaad/brahmos/README.md

 > Ciruit diagram is in the code folder.
+Wiring is pretty simple Oled and MPU6050 connects to I2C pins and are powered by the board itself using 3v pin.
+Servo pins are 18 andd 19.

 # Installation
 Before uploading the code switch node32s in the boards menu.
 By default node mcu is not installed.